10 Keys to Becoming Psychologically Savvy

 Alas, the opposite principle also is true.
-Departures from skills in any one of these four area invite departures in the others.
+Departures from skills in any one of these four areas invite departures in the others.

-That is, solving a problem in a win-win way creates good will, which invites flow of positivity (smiles, helpfulness, empathy, appreciation, etc).
+That is, solving a problem in a win-win way creates goodwill, which invites a flow of positivity (smiles, helpfulness, empathy, appreciation, etc).
 These positive actions and feelings in turn help people relax so that they use their best, most cooperative, dialogue skills, which in turn also decreases the odds that anger will erupt.

 Why suffer needlessly?
 Even small additions to your general emotional/psychological savvy can often make a significant difference in the extent to which you generally live in a mode of well-being.

-Yet knowledge alone does not make change.
-Are you ready to dedicate yourself to pratcicing and using your psychological understandings to guide your actions in new directions?
+Yet knowledge alone does not create change.
+Are you ready to dedicate yourself to practicing and using your psychological understandings to guide your actions in new directions?